-same holy man, being admonished by a divine oracle to visit his parents, converted his mother to the profession of the holy faith: and he whom she had born into the world, begot her in Christ.
-And he, while on the journey, suffering the ambushes of robbers, when he is handed over to one to be guarded, converted the robber to Christ by the preaching of the Gospel : and him to whom he was delivered for punishment, was made by him to be saved.
-Returning thence, he met an evil spirit: who promised that he would be a companion to the holy man wherever he went.
-To whom he fearlessly answered, The Lord is my helper: I will not be afraid of thy threats.
-But enduring many tribulations of the Arians, he returned back again into Gaul.
+He same holy man, being admonished by a divine oracle to visit his parents, converted his mother to the profession of the holy faith: and he whom she had born into the world, begot her in Christ.
+And he, while on the journey, suffering the ambushes of robbers, when he is handed over to one to be guarded, converted the robber to tribulations of the Arians, he returned back again into Gaul.
 United with the holy father Hilary of Poitiers, he built a little cell for himself near the city, in which he might more freely gather the fruit of the contemplative A certain catechumen clinging to him was snatched by sudden death in the absence of the holy man.
-Whom the man of God raised up by an outpouring of prayers, and having been restored he baptized him, who lived for many years afterwards. second likewise, being hanged by a noose in the estate of a certain Lupicinus, he restored to life by sacred prayers.
+Whom the man of God raised up by an outpouring of prayers, and having been restored he baptized <him>, who lived for many years afterwards.
+A second likewise, being hanged by a noose in the estate of a certain Lupicinus, he restored to life by sacred prayers.
 In the town of Chartres, he resuscitated a third, the son of a certain woman, by prayer alone, in the sight of the people.
 And being made bishop of the city of Tours, he bore many signs of holy virtues, and strewed many teachings of heavenly life.
-However, in his private life he did not lose selfcontrol amid the crowds of people: humble in dress, agreeable in speech, preaching, devout in true judgment, venerable in manners, watchful in prayers, assiduous in reading, constant in countenance, pious in affection, honourable in priestly ministry, an indefatigable sower of the word of God, eager to multiply the money received from his Lord, rejoicing with those who rejoice, mourning with those who mourn, becoming all things to all people : that he might gain all for Christ.
+However, in his private life he did not lose selfcontrol amid the crowds of people: humble in dress, agreeable in speech, devout in preaching, true judgment, venerable in manners, watchful in prayers, assiduous in reading, constant in countenance, pious in affection, honourable in priestly ministry, an indefatigable sower of the word of God, eager to multiply the money received from his Lord, rejoicing with those who rejoice, mourning with those who mourn, becoming all things to all people : that he might gain all for Christ.
 Outstanding for his virtues, praiseworthy for his goodness, amiable for his piety, he shone with many virtues in his episcopate.
 But thou.